 2. Remember that if it’s not meant to be, no efforts on your part will help it happen.
 So stop trying!
 It’s a waste of time and energy that you can use more wisely elsewhere.

 4. Control your thoughts and feelings, don’t just let them take control of you!
-Remember that it’s you who are in charge, not your emotions.
+Remember that it’s you who is in charge, not your emotions.

 Recommended reading: How to get over someone who broke your heart?